rschristopher/ischristtrue.com/src/truth.md

-A young students seeks to know how airplanes work, and the professor of Engineering presents them only with a history of ideas; and a vague relativism where the student is suddenly unaware of whether manned flight is even possible.
+A young students seeks to know how airplanes work, and the professor of Engineering presents them only with a history of bad ideas; and a vague relativism such that the student is suddenly unaware of whether manned flight is even possible.
 As universities continue
- the nihilistic degredation
+ their nihilistic degredation
  of truth, that is exactly what the future will be.